-When a user reaches a moment that matters — signup, first deposit, withdrawal above a threshold — Delegate replaces "trust the form" with "verify the bank."
+A user reaches a moment that matters.
+Signup, first deposit, or a withdrawal above a threshold.
+Delegate replaces "trust the form" with "verify the bank."
 The user picks their bank, signs in to it, and Delegate scores what they actually have.

-The cost curve for fraud has collapsed.
+Every conventional verification signal is degrading because AI can fake it.
 A clean email is free.
+An AI-generated face passes document and selfie KYC for nothing.
 A working SSN fragment costs a few dollars on a leak market.
-An AI-generated face passes document KYC for nothing.
-Behavioral fingerprints — mouse movement, typing cadence, device entropy — are now reproducible by an agent for pennies.
+Behavioral and device signals like mouse movement, typing cadence, and device entropy are reproducible by an agent for pennies.
+Documents, biometrics, behavior, metadata.
+All of it is getting cheaper to fake.

-What's still expensive is a real bank account in your name, with eighteen months of payroll deposits, that happens to match the name you signed up with.
-That's a real job, real time, real provenance.
-Those don't scale to attack tens of fintechs at once.
+What is still expensive is a real bank account in your name, with months of payroll deposits, that matches the name you signed up with.
+That takes a real job, real time, and real provenance.
+It does not scale to attack tens of fintechs at once.

-Delegate's bet is simple: verify the part of fraud that hasn't gotten cheap.
-Synthetic identities don't survive the test because they can't afford to.
+Delegate's bet is simple.
+Verify the part of fraud that has not gotten cheap.
+Synthetic identities do not survive the test because they cannot afford to.

 Other fraud tools log decisions like engineers do — messy timestamps, free-form reasons, cobbled together at audit time.
 Delegate logs them like compliance officers do — structured, immutable, mapped to the frameworks your auditor already trusts.